1988 Notre Dame Fighting Irish football team: At USC

 Notre Dame and USC entered the game undefeated and ranked number one and two respectively for the first time ever in their storied series.
 It was also the 24th time No. 1 faced No. 2 in college football history.
 In a controversial move, coach Lou Holtz took his 10-0 Irish squad to L.A. without stars Ricky Watters and Tony Brooks, whom he suspended for disciplinary reasons.
 The USC Trojans were having a great season under head coach Larry Smith and standout quarterback Rodney Peete.
 The Irish came into the game as underdogs, but spectacular play of defensive end Frank Stams and cornerback Stan Smagala aided the Irish offense, led by Tony Rice, to an Irish victory.
-Notre Dame started out fast with Tony Rice surprising the crowd by throwing deep to Raghib Ismail on the first play of scrimmage.
-On the very next play, Tony Rice optioned left for a 65-yard touchdown play.
+Notre Dame started out fast with Tony Rice surprising the crowd by throwing deep to Raghib Ismail on Notre Dame’s first play of scrimmage.
+On the next drive, Tony Rice optioned left for a 65-yard touchdown play.
 The Trojans were listless, committing four turnovers, including a back-breaking Rodney Peete interception to Stan Smagala for another Notre Dame touchdown.
 In the second half, running back Mark Green added the final touchdown of the day(aided by a key 22-yard gain on a 3rd down screen play by Anthony Johnson) to help defeat the Trojans.
 The sellout crowd of 93,829 was the largest in this rivalry since 1955.

 Fiesta Bowl

 Aftermath

 The 1988 Irish squad won their 11th consensus national title in Lou Holtz's third year as an Irish head coach, equaling the trend of Irish coaches winning the title in their third year.
 Irish head coaches Frank Leahy, Ara Parseghian and Dan Devine also won titles in their third years as head coach.
-Holtz was named national coach of the year for taking the Irish squad from an 8-4 record the previous year to national title winners the following year.
+Holtz was named national coach of the year for taking the Irish squad from an 8–4 record the previous year to national title winners the following year.
 His 1989 and 1993 squads narrowly missed repeating the feat.

-As of 2020, the 1988 Irish squad is also the most recent to win the national title.
+As of 2024, the 1988 Irish squad is also the most recent to win the national title.